Ten Easy Arguments to Convince Your Friends to Join Wealthsimple | Wealthsimple

 Your Line: “The more you invest, the better it gets.”

-Back it up: Anyone who invests $100,000 or more becomes a Wealthsimple Black client.
+Back it up: Anyone who invests £100,000 or more becomes a Wealthsimple Black client.
 Congratulations!
-This means you’ll pay even lower fees (0.4% to be specific) and get tax-efficiency benefits like tax-loss harvesting and tax-efficient funds.
+This means you’ll pay even lower fees (0.5% to be specific) and get in-depth investment planning sessions.
 And champagne!
 Wealthsimple Black comes with a Priority Pass membership—free access for you and a travel companion to all the glories that reside behind the frosted glass of 1,000 airport VIP lounges worldwide.

 Now.
-If your mom, your roommate, your boyfriend still isn’t convinced, tell them to end us an email at support@wealthsimple.com.
+If your mum, your flatmate, your boyfriend still isn’t convinced, tell them to send us an email at support@wealthsimple.com.
 We’ll close the deal.
-And we’ll still give you the $10,000 managed free.
+And we’ll still give you the £5,000 managed free.

 Wealthsimple makes smart investing simple and affordable.